Penang

 At street level there's also a bus station.

 When you're staying at the Rasa Sayang Resort or the Golden Sands Hotel you can take the shuttle bus to town.
 The shuttle bus stops at the Shangri La Hotel in the centre of George Town.
-Once you get off the bus, you can go into the hotel and take the escalator to the second floor.
-There you walk right into the shoe-department of Yoahan.
+Once you get off the bus there are several trishaw drivers waiting for you to take you for a ride in their trishaw.

 In the complex are also restaurants.
 There are a lot of shops and in the basement is a good supermarket, where you can buy anything (from liquor till baby food).